glouppe/info8006-introduction-to-ai/lecture7.md

 .center.width-100[![](figures/lec7/DeepFold.svg)]

+The folding interpretation of a deep network:<br>
-a) The first network folds the input space back on itself.
+a) The first network folds the input space back on itself.<br>

-b) The second network applies its function to the folded space.
+b) The second network applies its function to the folded space.<br>
 c) The final output is revealed by unfolding the folded space.

 .footnote[Credits: [Simon J.D.
 Prince](https://udlbook.github.io/udlbook/), 2023.]